How To Transplant Seedlings To The Garden

 Transplanting Seedlings To The Garden

-- If at all possible transplant your seedlings on an overcast day, or early morning hours.
-This way they have some time to adjust before being exposed to the intense midday sun.
+- If at all possible transplant seedlings on an overcast day, or in the early morning, or dusk/evening hours.
+This way transplanted seedlings have some time to adjust before being exposed to the intense midday sun.

 - Dig a hole large enough to comfortably hold the roots of the plant, push the soil back covering the roots.
 Label where you planted each plant.
 If you are keeping a garden journal you may want to sketch your garden and where everything is planted.